Aridez/vue-tailwind-webpack-boilerplate/README.md

-## Vue + tailwind + webpack boilerplate
+# Vue + tailwind + webpack boilerplate

-This boilerplate provides the a simple setup needed to create development and production environments to create Vue apps using tailwind and building them into production with Webpack.
-Everything is explained step by step so you can understand what is going on and use this as the base to start building your own apps.
+This boilerplate provides the a simple setup needed to create development and production environments for Vue 3 apps using Tailwind and FontAwesome, building them afterwards into production with Webpack.
+Everything is explained step by step, to better understand what is going on, so it is easy to use this as the base to start building your own apps.
 Every step of the setup is fully explained and documented.

 - [Vue + tailwind + webpack boilerplate](#vue--tailwind--webpack-boilerplate)
   - [Quickstart](#quickstart)